flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/throttle-calibration.md

 ### 5. Test

-???
-"Do not go on with the guide without successfully testing the following:"
+??? tip "Do not go on with the guide without successfully testing the following:"

     - The throttle in the cockpit should now move in the correct direction.
     - The throttle in the cockpit should move to TOGA when your set your controller to full thrust